KavishaShah6/KavishaShah6/README.md

 - 🌱 Currently exploring Neural Networks, NLP, and Agentic AI Systems
 - 💡 Building dashboards, intelligent apps, and 3D web interfaces
 - 🤝 Open to collaborations on innovative projects
-- 🎓 CS Grad from PDEU, heading to ASU for MS in CS
+- 🎓 CS Grad from PDEU
 - 📫 Reach me at: [LinkedIn]([https://www.linkedin.com/in/kavisha-shah/](https://www.linkedin.com/in/kavisha-shah-97572a245/)) |

 ---